Skip to main content

 STEP 11

-The portion of the typical bid that exceeds cost-to-deliver.
+The gap between the typical bid and cost-to-deliver, as a share of the bid.
 Higher margin = more room to negotiate.

 STEP 12